digitalave/digitalave-old-website-2023-07-06/_posts/2020-01-15-Install-and-configre-wazuh-security-monitoring-and-detection-system.md

    (R)emove an agent (R).
    (Q)uit.
 Choose your action: A,E,L,R or Q:
-- Adding a new agent (use '\q' to return to the main menu).
+- Adding a new agent (use 'q' to return to the main menu).
   Please provide the following:
    * A name for the new agent:    * The IP Address of the new agent: Confirm adding it?(y/n): Agent added with ID 001.